American Airlines Flight 191: Legacy of the DC-10

 The loss of Air New Zealand Flight 901 on November 28, 1979, which killed 257 people, added to the DC-10's negative reputation.
-The Antarctic sightseeing flight hit a mountain; however, the crash was caused by several human and environmental factors not related to the airworthiness of the DC-10, and the aircraft was later completely exonerated.
+The Antarctic sightseeing flight hit a volcano, though this was caused by several human and environmental factors not related to the airworthiness of the DC-10, and the aircraft was later completely exonerated.

-Ironically, another DC-10 crash ten years later, United Airlines Flight 232, restored some of the aircraft's reputation.
+Another DC-10 crash 10 years later, United Airlines Flight 232, restored some of the aircraft's reputation.
 Despite the aircraft losing an engine and all flight controls and crash-landing in a huge fireball (which was caught on video by a local news crew) that killed 112 people, 184 people survived the accident.
 Experts praised the DC-10's sturdy construction as partly responsible for the high number of survivors.

-Orders for DC-10s dropped off sharply after the events of 1979 (the U.S. economic recession of 1979–82 was also a contributing factor in reduced demand for airliners).
-From there until the end of production ten years later, the two largest DC-10 customers were FedEx and the U.S. Air Force (KC-10 Extender).
+Orders for DC-10s dropped off sharply after the events of 1979 (the US economic recession of 1979–82 was also a contributing factor in reduced demand for airliners).
+From there until the end of production 10 years later, the two largest DC-10 customers were FedEx and the US Air Force (KC-10 Extender).
 Despite initial safety concerns, DC-10 aircraft continued to serve with passenger airlines for over three decades after the crash of Flight 191.
 DC-10 production ended in 1988, and many retired passenger DC-10s have since been converted to all-cargo use.
-The DC-10 freighter, along with its derivative, the MD-11, constitute part of the FedEx Express fleet.
+A DC-10 derivative, the MD-11, constitutes part of the FedEx Express fleet as of June 2025.
 The DC-10s have been upgraded with the glass cockpit from the MD-11, thereby turning them into MD-10s.
 American Airlines retired its last DC-10s in 2000 after 29 years of service.
 In February 2014, Biman Bangladesh Airlines operated the final DC-10 passenger flights.
-DC-10s continue to be used extensively in air freight operations, and military variants also remain in service.